This information explains how to care for your mouth during cancer treatment.

 - Blend or purée your food.

-- Avoid irritants such as alcoholic beverages, tart or acidic fruits and juices, spicy foods, pickled foods, and tobacco.
+- Avoid things that can irritate your throat such as alcoholic beverages, tart or acidic fruits and juices, spicy foods, pickled foods, and tobacco.

 - Sip plenty of water throughout the day to be sure you have enough liquids.
 Keep in mind that drinks with sugar (juice, iced tea, soda) may cause tooth decay.
 You can drink these during meals, but limit them between meals.

-Drink sips of water often throughout the day, or use:
+To manage dry mouth, drink sips of water often throughout the day.
+You can also use:

 - A spray bottle to squirt water into your mouth

-- Over-the-counter mouth moisturizers (e.g., Biotene® Oral Balance, Salivart® Oral Moisturizer, Mouth Kote® Dry Mouth Spray)
+- Over-the-counter mouth moisturizers (such as Biotene® Oral Balance, Salivart® Oral Moisturizer, Mouth Kote® Dry Mouth Spray)

 - Biotene® Gum